Pebbles (radio personality): Women on-air in Boston

-Pebbles is credited by New England media critics for her staying power morning radio dial, in a field where few women have had such success.
+Pebbles is credited by New England media critics for her staying power on the morning radio dial, in a field where few women have had such success.
 Radio industry professionals have said that in the world of popular music radio, where on-air personalities have to have a "colorless lifestyle," Pebbles has made herself relatable to any group.

 She also serves as a strong role model to young girls in the Boston area interested in technology and science.

 Pebbles is a strong supporter of youth literacy, and spent National Reading Month in March 2011 going to schools to read.
 Each student in the classrooms received a special backpack, books and school supplies.

 Newspaper articles have labeled women hip-hop/pop/rock radio morning show hosts in Boston a "vanishing species," saying that women are often replaced by male personalities who can compete with syndicated male-dominated morning shows.

 There are currently a handful of women morning radio hosts and co-hosts on Boston's 20 top-ranked popular music stations, including Pebbles on WBQT, co-host Kennedy on WWBX, Rita Cary on WXRV, and traffic reporter Lisa on the "Matty in the Morning" show on WXKS-FM.

-Origin of the nickname
+Etymology of the nickname

 Pebbles, whose real name is Susan Semedo, was given her radio nickname while at WILD in the 1980s.